 Are there other financial incentives to driving electric?

-Yes!
-There is a federal income tax credit up to $7,500 for electric car purchases.
+There is also a federal income tax credit up to $7,500 for electric car purchases.
 If there is a certain model you're interested, you can find the value of the federal income tax credit using Drive Electric Vermont's vehicle comparison.

 Where can I buy an EV?